RuitaoWu/rossim/instruction.md

 ```

-Personally I do not have soluation nor why it occures, but according to the answer from the following forum it said out of memory, thus you cou rerun catkin_make
+One answer from the following forum it said out of memory, thus you cou rerun catkin_make
 https://unix.stackexchange.com/questions/710460/invoking-make-j16-l16-failed